ajvalbuena/hierarchy/Readme.md

 #### Fatima’s initial requirements were the following:

-1. I would like a pure REST API to post the JSON fromChris.
+1. I would like a pure REST API to post the JSON from Chris.
 This JSON represents an Employee ->Supervisor relationship that looks like this:
     ```
     {